 As a new mp, Bennett was a maverick, his views on Canadian railways, tariffs, and Canada’s position within the empire not always conforming to party policy.
 His independence was starkly revealed in his opposition to the Canadian Northern Railway Guarantee Bill of 1914.
 His speech against his government’s financial support of this line was buttressed by wide experience and knowledge of railways.
 His targets included not only the railway and its principals, Sir William Mackenzie* and Sir Donald Mann*, but Arthur Meighen*, the solicitor general.
 Meighen was Borden’s bully boy whom the prime minister had given the job of piloting this complicated legislation.
 Meighen kept interrupting Bennett’s speech.
 Bennett did not like it: he was not going to have his argument broken up by “the gram[o]phone of Mackenzie and Mann.”
 Borden was uneasy about Bennett’s independence, but both he and Meighen recognized that Bennett’s long denunciation of the Canadian Northern was condemnation in detail of the most dubious of former Liberal prime minister Sir Wilfrid Laurier*’s railway adventures.

-When World War I came late that summer, Bennett tried to enlist, but he was turned down as not medically fit, for reasons that he never revealed.
+When World War I came late that summer, Bennett tried to enlist, but he was turned down as not medically fit; perhaps the reason was, as he would reveal to William Lyon Mackenzie King, that two of his toes were missing.
 Then the sudden death of his mother, whom he had visited in New Brunswick each Christmas, supervened in October.
 His father had died in 1905, probably without much insurance, and it is reasonably certain that Dick supported his mother and Mildred Mariann*, the younger of his two sisters.
 The other sister, Evelyn Read, was about to be married to Horace Weldon Coates, a physician.
 They soon moved to Vancouver, where Dick bought them a house.
 Mildred followed them, and Dick’s next Christmases, 1915–27, would be spent on the west coast.